Half Marathon Distance: Why you’ll regret not signing up to one this summer

 Sense of achievement

 What do Serena Williams, Chris Hoy and Usain Bolt have in common?
 They all know how it feels to win.
 For most of us, we’ll never reach the heights of those great athletes, but that’s where running events come into their own.
-Anyone who completes a half marathon distance is a winner, no matter how long it takes them.
+Anyone who completes a half marathon is a winner, no matter how long it takes them.
 Crossing the finish line after months of training is an amazing achievement, and you’ll feel like you can take on anything.
 Sure, running a half marathon is great for your body, but it’s even better for your self esteem.
 You begin the race as a runner, but you finish a champion.

 Boosting your fitness